rw400/Git-testing-exam/README.md

 Question 1: What are the effects of git push -f?

+1. git push -f,  -forcefully pushes to remote.
+Overrides and rewrite any previous changes to orphane, in for example an remote branch.
+Cons: can be very dangerous, can be replaced using reset or revert commands

 Question 2: What is the difference between git merge and git rebase?